 What is Heritage Rivers?

-The Canadian Heritage Rivers Systems (CHRS) is a multi-jusisdictional, cooperative, voluntary program whose focus is the national recognition of Canada's outstanding rivers, The CHRS is a cooperative program designed to nationally recognize the Canadian rivers that possess outstanding heritage values.
+The Canadian Heritage Rivers Systems (CHRS) is a multi-jurisdictional, cooperative, voluntary program whose focus is the national recognition of Canada's outstanding rivers.
+The CHRS is a cooperative program designed to nationally recognize the Canadian rivers that possess outstanding heritage values.
 The South Saskatchewan and Saskatchewan Rivers are undergoing nomination because of their extensive human heritage value, determined by their cultural and historical significance to Canada.